ahmadshaugi81/f5-cis-and-nginx-kic-demo/nginx-kic-use-cases/README.md

 ### Rate Limiting Scenario
 This use case applies rate limiting for an application exposed through Nginx Plus Ingress Controller.
 The **rate-limit-policy** will limit request with maximum 3 request/seconds.
-Run the rate-limit-test.sh script:
+Run the rate-limit-test.sh script to test this policy:
 ```
 ./rate-limit-test.sh
 ```